crizq-ml/touch-sensor-visualization/README.md

 > [!TIP]
 > **Newest feature includes a dashboard to launch the plotting GUI and data collection from one panel!**
 >
-> To run this feature, see "Installation (post-shortcut)" below
+> To run this feature, see "Installation (with controller app)" below

 ## ✨ Features